 He makes wine according to ancient Georgian tradition, which means that all of his wines are fermented and aged in Qvevri, big clay vessels buried under ground.
 His big 2000L Qvevries are kept in his basement, which he dug out himself.

-Soliko’s wine are alive, constantly changing, and some of the most authentic Georgian wine you will come across.
+Soliko’s wines are alive, constantly changing, and some of the most authentic Georgian wine you will come across.

-Wine as you might imagine was made and tasted 5000 years ago.
+Wine as you might imagine it was made and tasted 8000 years ago.